Dkranc/easybiz/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: Boost your shop
-        tagline: This is the tagline
+        tagline: E-commerce
-        subtitle: This is the item subtitle
+        subtitle: Unlock the power of data
-        text: |
+        text: >+
-          Follow the tutorial to build your first awesome Netlify Create site.
+          Get insights and analytics from all your platforms.
+Let us focus on collecting the dataand displaying it while you focus on growing your business.

         image:
-          url: /images/abstract-feature2.svg
+          url: /images/data1.jpg
           altText: Placeholder image
           styles:
             self: